Updated for COVID-19 - April 15, 2020

 HOW TO BUILD YOUR NETWORK BEYOND THE OFFICE

-Take advantage of summer events outside the office to meet practitioners and to learn more about practice areas that interest you.
+Take advantage of any opportunities to meet practitioners and to learn more about practice areas that interest you.

-- Get to know the local legal community and culture.
+- Get to know more about the local legal community and culture.
 Who are the key players, firms, judges, organizations?
-Attend local events and training sessions and stay on top of current issues.
+Attend local events and training sessions (remote or in person) and stay on top of current issues.

 - Think about asking to collaborate with a new attorney contact on an article for publication.
 Your contact will appreciate the help, and you will end up with a polished (and possibly published) writing sample.